-Note: StreamField is not backwards compatible with other field types such as RichTextField; if you migrate an existing field to StreamField, the existing data will be lost.
+Note: StreamField is not backwards compatible with other field types such as RichTextField.
+If you need to migrate an existing field to StreamField, refer to Migrating RichTextFields to StreamField.

-The parameter to StreamField is a list of (name, block_type) tuples; 'name' is used to identify the block type within templates and the internal JSON representation (and should follow standard Python conventions for variable names: lower-case and underscores, no spaces) and 'block_type' should be a block definition object as described below.
+The parameter to StreamField is a list of (name, block\type) tuples. 'name' is used to identify the block type within templates and the internal JSON representation (and should follow standard Python conventions for variable names: lower-case and underscores, no spaces) and 'block\type' should be a block definition object as described below.
 (Alternatively, StreamField can be passed a single StreamBlock instance - see Structural block types.)